gavinmcdermott/magic-bus/README.md

 **Hardware + software example:** A single sensor that reads data directly from several physical water temperature sensors, and also subscribes to several ‘Water Temperature Atomic Sensors’ in the Nomad network.
 It then composes the various temperatures into a single average value and automatically broadcasts it to the network in a message.

 **Software-only example:** A single sensor that only subscribes to several ‘Water Temperature Atomic Sensors’ in the Nomad network and composes the various temperatures into a single average value and automatically broadcasts to the network it in a message.

+### Channels named by hash

+Software sensors subscribe to channels to receive messages from upstream sensors and publish resulting messages on a channel.
+Each sensor has a public / private key pair and is globally identified through a hash of the public key.
+This hash is also the globally unique name of the channel on which the sensor publishes resulting messages.

+### Event based semantics for reactive processing and publishing of messages
+The Javascript module presents an event based API that makes it easy to program a sensor. by connecting functions that process messages and output messages to specific upstream

+### Event based and query API
+The Javascript module presents an event based API that makes it easy to write sensors that subscribe to channels, process messages as they arrive, and immediately publish resulting messages.
+Sensors also automatically store the list of previously published messages, allowing downstream sensors to access the upstream sensor's history of messages.
+Message data is stored inside IPFS as a linked list of files (each message is a file).

 ### Goals and the Initial Scope